 We painted the first half of the fence before we had the second lot of wood delivered, so Holly helped with that, but when we’d done the rest of it she didn’t want to help.
 “It’s too boring” in her words.
 I also painted The Most Pointless Gate in the World, the super petty gate the previous owners erected to stop people turning round in our parking space.
 I’ve thought about getting rid of it but for now I’ve just painted it white and stuck a planter on it!

 I saw some fabulous string chairs in my neighbours (and next door but ones, we’ve all got the same now haha!) garden and bought some similar from Homebase.
 They’re super comfy and really durable, you can leave them out all the time.

 We also cleared out the rubbish “raised bed” and had a shift about with the big pots.
 The courtyard is looking so much better now!
 The yard surface is breaking up unfortunately and ideally needs pulling up and a new surface putting down, but it’ll have to join the never ending list of jobs to do in the future.

-Hope you like our revamped courtyard garden – let me know what you think x
+Hope you like our revamped small courtyard garden – let me know what you think x